haydencordeiro/FoodDeliveryDjango/Readme.md

 # FoodDeliveryDjango
-A Food Delivery application which uses Django Rest Framework as your backend
+A Food Delivery application which uses Django Rest Framework as the backend
 ## Table of Contents

 - [About](#about)